2024 Solar Incentives Guide for Fairview Heights, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are typically handled by your state government.
-Once your solar panel system meets the threshold (normally a small amount of energy production), you can receive SRECs that you can then sell to your utility company or other buyers.
-The money you receive is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are normally handled by your state government.
+Once your solar system meets a predetermined threshold (generally a small amount of energy production), you can receive SRECs that you can then sell to your utility company or other buyers.
+The money you make is usually considered part of your taxable income.

 Federal Solar Incentives

-To better understand how the ITC may apply to your situation, call your local Fairview Heights solar panel installer and request more information.
+To know exactly how much the ITC could save you, talk to your local Fairview Heights solar panel installer.

 State & Local Solar Incentives

 There are more than just federal solar incentives; tax credits, rebates and more are often offered at the state and local level.
 Certain incentives are ongoing, while others may only be available for a limited time.
 Solar incentives might be given by the Illinois government, or by your county or municipality.

 Next Steps for Installing Solar in Fairview Heights

 There are many types of solar incentives: those provided by local utility companies, those given by the Illinois government and those given by the federal government, to name a few.
 The use of solar energy has grown tremendously in the last 15 years, partially due to these incentives.
 Your local Fairview Heights solar panel installation expert can help you learn more about which incentives you can apply for, and get you started on the path to switching to renewable energy today.